tarantool/doc/doc/2.2/book/box/box_sql.rst

 The ``box`` module contains two functions related to SQL:

-* ``box.internal.sql_create_function`` -- for making Lua functions callable from
+* ``box.schema.func.create`` -- for making Lua functions callable from
   SQL statements.
-This, or an SQL statement with the same effect, will be part of the documentation regarding SQL Plus Lua.
+This will be part of the documentation regarding SQL Plus Lua.

 * ``box.execute`` -- for making SQL statements callable from Lua functions.